dovecot/documentation/source/settings/core.rst

 - Default: ``no``
 - Values:  :ref:`boolean`

+..
+Warning:: This feature doesn't currently work correctly when the passdb
+             lookup is done via auth-workers.
+The password is checked correctly, but all the passdb extra fields are lost.

 The auth master process by default is responsible for the hash verifications.
 Setting this to yes moves the verification to auth-worker processes.
 This allows distributing the hash calculations to multiple CPU cores, which could make sense if strong hashes are used.